dabrahams/swift/docs/StringManifesto.md

 users than it should:
   * Matching the type of data being formatted to a formatter type
   * Creating an instance of that type
-  * Setting stateful properties (`currency`, `dateStyle`) on the type that prevent the instance from being used and discarded in the same expression where it is created.
+  * Setting stateful options (`currency`, `dateStyle`) on the type.
+Note: the need for this step prevents the instance from being used and discarded in the same expression where it is created.
   * Overall, introduction of needless verbosity into source

 These may seem like small issues, but the experience of Apple localization